-1.2.2 Environmental and social safeguards
+1.2.2 Risk and safeguards

-DFAT must consider risks and environmental and social safeguards at all stages of program management, regardless of the investment's financial value.
+DFAT must consider risks, including climate risks, and environmental and social safeguards at all stages of program management, regardless of the investment's financial value.

 We have obligations to protect the environment in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and with Australia's international agreements.
 Chapter 8 provides more information on risk management and environmental and social safeguards.